fbraem/mqweb/api/message.md

 ##dump

+The action dump can be used to browse one message and get the data in hexidecimal, ebcdic and ascii format.
 The returned JSON object will have a `mqweb` object and a `message` object.
 The MQMD will be translated to JSON and results in properties on the `message` object.
 The message will also have a `dump` property which contains some arrays